UuqV/kathryn-lovell-tech/content/blog/2017-10-13-the-fft/index.md

 analyser.getFloatFrequencyData(fftValues);
 ```

-This is a useful difference, as this allows a Web Audio user to create a fftvisualization completely in sync with the page's Audio Context.
+This is a useful difference, as this allows a Web Audio user to create an fft visualization completely in sync with the page's Audio Context.
 The transform created by this function will show us the frequencies we would hear in real time.

 ### Rendering our Multi-Dimensional Visualizer

-However you source your audio in javascript, make sure that you pass it to your Audio Context, and that everything within the scope of the decodedData.
+However you source your audio in javascript, make sure that you pass it to your Audio Context, and that everything is within the scope of the decodedData.
 You can do this like so:

 ```
 var source = audioContext.decodeAudioData(e.target.result, function(decodedData) {
     source = audioContext.createBufferSource();
-    source.buffer = decodedData; source.connect(analyser);
+    source.buffer = decodedData;
+    source.connect(analyser);
     source.loop = true;
     source.start();